 But now, what about modern times?
 We have many other sources of fuel besides firewood that were quite unknown to the translators of the KJV in 1611.
 Even coal, although it had been discovered, was not a commonly used fuel at the time; no one thought then it could be widely used.
 So it’s quite possible the passage can be taken to mean that, in the distant future, weapons would be burned without using wood as fuel; there would be some other type of fuel available.

-Since the KJV translators didn’t know this, they might have thought that the weapons themselves would have to serve as fuel for their burning.
+Unknown to the KJV translators, other sources of fuel would come into existence, suitable for this huge task in the early days of the Millennium.
+Without this knowledge, however, it would have been easy to think that the weapons themselves could serve as fuel.
 Considering their concern in those days about their disappearing forests and where fuel was going to come from, the translators may have felt it necessary to imply that there would be a source of wood fuel available, from the weapons themselves, and not from the forests.

-From all of this we see that it can be quite difficult to translate ancient Hebrew without a good knowledge of the context, or the future circumstances about which certain passages are dealing with.
-And this is often the crucial element in translation that is needed, especially in prophetic passages about future events.
+It can be difficult to translate ancient Hebrew without a knowledge of the context, or the future circumstances about which certain passages are dealing.
+And this is often the crucial element in translation, especially in prophetic passages about future events.

 We are told that in the Age to come, “They shall not hurt nor destroy in all My holy mountain, for the earth shall be full of the knowledge of the LORD as the waters cover the sea.”
 (Isaiah 11:9, 65:25) Obviously, many modern inventions will have to be done away with – the ones that hurt and destroy, like the weapons of war or those that cause pollution.
 A world without petrol-powered vehicles may be a hard saying for some motoring enthusiasts, but that doesn’t mean there won’t be many other useful, non-polluting inventions that, most likely, will continue to be used in those future days.

-And besides not using wood from the forests, neither will they use wood from the weapons themselves.
-It is hard to imagine, for example, how an armored tank could be melted down with a fire fueled by whatever bits and pieces of wood might be found in modern weapons.
-In fact, it’s doubtful there would be enough to use even for firewood.
-But, unknown to the KJV translators, there will be other sources of fuel available for this huge task in the early days of the Millennium.
+So, besides not using wood from the forests, neither will the people use wood from the weapons themselves, since weapons nowadays are not even made of wood.
+However, unknown to the KJV translators, there will be other sources of fuel available for this huge task of weapons disposal in the early years of the Millennium.

 Verses 11-16 It will come to pass in that day that I will give Gog a burial place there in Israel, the valley of those who pass by east of the sea; and it will obstruct travelers, because there they will bury Gog and all his multitude.
 Therefore they will call it the Valley of Hamon Gog.